plerpsandplerps/Sprouting-Tales/_drafts/Discoveries/AdvancingandCreatingAdv.md

 # Advancing and Creating Adventurers

-[Players](docs/Introduction/Basics#player-and-adventurer) begin the game as sleeping Adventurers who already have some experience adventuring under their belts.
+Players begin the game as sleeping Adventurers who already have some experience adventuring under their belts.
 The Adventurers are dreaming of the burning World Tree.
-As experienced Adventurers, the Players begin with five Discoveries in their [Roots](docs/Playing%20the%20Game/Roots).
+As experienced Adventurers, the Players begin with five Discoveries in their Roots.

-Whenever a Player has a [Discovery](_drafts/Discoveries/Discoveries.md) in their Roots while [Resting](Rest), they [share discoveries](Share-Discoveries).
+When a Player has a Discovery in their Roots when their Adventurer Rests, the Player Shares Discoveries and their Adventurer dreams of the burning World Tree.